ISCHEMIC STROKE / PREVENTION

 - primary stenting with a self-expanding stent (preferred)

-- less traumatic and safer than angioplasty alone due to a reduced risk of distal embolization, plaque rupture, or dissection
+- less traumatic and safer than angioplasty alone due to a reduced risk of distal embolization, plaque rupture, or arterial dissection

-- after stent deployment, post-dilatation is performed if a satisfactory result is not achieved or if the stent does not completely adhere to the arterial wall (contrast is visible between the wall and the stent)
+- after stent deployment, post-dilatation is performed if a satisfactory result is not achieved or if the stent does not fully adhere to the arterial wall (contrast is visible between the wall and the stent)

 - post-dilatation may lead to higher morbidity/mortality ⇒ perform in severe residual stenosis only [Obeid, 2015]

-- less traumatic and safer than angioplasty alone due to a reduced risk of distal embolization, plaque rupture, or dissection
+- less traumatic and safer than angioplasty alone due to a reduced risk of distal embolization, plaque rupture, or arterial dissection

 - distal (both F-EPD and DO-EPD seem to be equally effective)